3 Pierce Road

 1-877-882-9275

-Like other substance abuse treatment facilities, Phoenix House New England is dedicated to ongoing recovery for alcohol and drug abusers living in Dublin and within the surrounding region.
+Like other substance abuse treatment facilities, Phoenix House New England is dedicated to ongoing recovery for alcohol and drug abusers living in Dublin, NH. and within the surrounding region.
 As such, this alcohol and drug rehab center has been providing services like cognitive/behavior therapy, dialectical behavior therapy, contingency management/motivational incentive, trauma-related counseling, motivational interviewing, vocational rehabilitation services and more.

 In Addition, Phoenix House New England believes that it is essential that its patients receive individualized care to ensure that they are successful.
 They specialize in several programs such as persons who have experienced sexual abuse, residential beds for client's children, social skills development, domestic violence, clients with HIV/AIDS, housing services and many other modes of treatment that you can find listed in the following section.
 These services that Phoenix House New England provides are also available in different settings - outpatient detoxification programs, outpatient individual counseling, inpatient drug abuse treatment, long term drug rehab programs, short term drug and alcohol rehab facilities and more.